subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 From classical thermodynamics we know that equilibrium occurs at the minimum value of $F(m)$.
 Solving
 ${\partial F(m)\over{\partial m}} = 0$ leads to $m_{eq} = \tanh(2djm_{eq}\beta)$.
 which agrees with our earlier calculations.
-In Landau's theory, $m$ is called the *order parameter* since $m>0$ implies some degree of order (since a larger fraction of the spins are pointing in the same direction), while if $m=0$ the spins are completely randomized.
+In Landau's theory, $m$ is called the *order parameter* since $m>0$ implies some degree of order which is visible at the macro level (since a larger fraction of the spins are pointing in the same direction), while if $m=0$ the spins are completely randomized.

 The next step is to understand the behavior of $F(m)$ as a function of $m$.
 In order to do this, we first express it as a polynomial in $m$.
 This is facilitated by using polynomial expansions for